redstone-finance/redstone-fuel-library/README.md

 `ETH` as a `u256` is `0x455448u256` in hex or `4543560` in decimal, as `256*256*ord('E')+256*ord('T')+ord('H')`.
 <br />
-📟 To convert particular values you can use the https://cairo-utils-web.vercel.app/ endpoint.<br />
+📟 To convert particular values, you can use the https://cairo-utils-web.vercel.app/ endpoint.<br />

 The data packages transferred to the contract are being verified by signature checking.
 To be counted to achieve the `signer_count_threshold`, the signer signing the passed data